ManishJariwala/gettingandcleaningdata/codebook.md

 Activity provides information  about each of 30 subjects performing six activity - (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 Final results shows mean of each feature group by activity and subject.
+The data is in wide format

 ====================
 "activity"